 Each institutional department/program has a copy of the Tennessee College of Applied Technology Harriman Emergency Preparedness Response Guide.
-The plan is easily recognizable in a red flip book and is located in a centralized area for faculty, staff, and student access.
-Included in the Guide are Emergency Response Plans, Emergency Notifications, Medical Emergency Plan, Active Shelter Protocol.
+The plan is covered during week one orientation and a copy of the plan is kept by each program instructor/coordinator and is accessible to all faculty, staff, and students.
+Included in the Guide are Emergency Response Plans, Emergency Notifications, Medical Emergency Plan, and Active Shooter protocols.
 Floor Plans, Evacuation Routes, and Safe Places information are posted in public areas and classrooms.